2006 North American E. coli outbreak in spinach

-The 2006 North American E. coli outbreak was an Escherichia coli O157:H7 outbreak from prepackaged spinach.
-The outbreak occurred in September 2006 and its origin was an Angus cattle ranch that had leased land to a spinach grower.
-At least 276 consumer illnesses and 3 deaths have been attributed as a result from the outbreak.
+The 2006 North American E. coli outbreak was an Escherichia coli O157:H7 outbreak from prepackaged spinach reported in 27 U.S. states and the Canadian province of Ontario.
+The outbreak cases spanned from August 30 to October 6, and its origin was traced back to a farm in San Benito County, California.
+At least 276 consumer illnesses and 3 deaths were attributed to the outbreak.

 History

 In September 2006, there was an outbreak of foodborne illness caused by Escherichia coli (E. coli) bacteria found in prepackaged spinach in 26 U.S. states.
 The initial reports of the outbreak came from the U.S. Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC).